ReKap: What is a Good GRE Score?

 Here are some guidelines on how to set a good GRE score goal for YOU:

 - Do your research!
 This is very important.
 What is the average GRE score of accepted students at the schools you’re interested in?
 What are the average scores for your specific programs?
 What do the admissions departments have to say about required minimum scores?
 [The best place to look is on the school's website.
 If the information isn't there, try sending an email or placing a call.
 Be polite but persistent.
 Most schools will provide you with a minimum score requirement or an average score range for admitted students.
-Since GRE scores are valid for 5 years, many admissions departments may list averages on the old scoring scale.
-Here's the GRE score conversion table to help you convert to the current scoring scale.]
+Since GRE scores are valid for 5 years, many admissions departments may still list averages on the old scoring scale.
+Here's the GRE score concordance table to help you convert to the current scoring scale.]
 Once you’ve done your research, use these numbers in your goal-setting process.

 - Set specific goals, and prep with them in mind.
-Are you working to balance out a lower than average GPA, or aiming to earn financial aid?
-Then you’ll definitely want to aim for a higher than average GRE score.
+Are you working to balance out a lower-than-average GPA, or aiming to earn financial aid?
+Then you’ll definitely want to aim for a higher-than-average GRE score.
 Once you’ve done your research and gotten concrete numbers from your graduate schools and programs of choice, you’ll be able to set very specific score goals for yourself and strive to hit them.